scaryrawr/scaryrawr.github.io/_posts/2021-01-01-Manjaro-Pipewire.md

 ## PipeWire

 First!
 Add yourself to audio (possibly you need to add yourself to video, I had to for backlight control (laptop)).
-Pipewire runs as a user service, so if you're not in the audio group it'll fail.
+PipeWire runs as a user service, so if you're not in the audio group it'll fail.

 ```fish
 sudo usermod -aG video (whoami)